-Sir Tony Hawkhead has been newly appointed as a Trustee at Cruse Bereavement Care.
+Sir Tony Hawkhead was appointed as Chair of Trustees at Cruse Bereavement Care in 2019.
 After working in the charity sector for a number of years, Tony is looking forward to giving back to the charity after they supported him and his family after the very sad death of his son, James.

 “Having been a charity CEO for many years, I’d decided that I would work in other areas in my non-executive life.
 When the opportunity to be considered for Cruse came along, however, I knew that I had to run for it.
 I’m really looking forward to giving back some of the enormous amount that I gained from this extraordinary charity.